AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 Maker MV's various features, such as the screen resolution, font, window colors, and more.

-YEP_AutoPassiveStates: Passive states are states that are automatically active.
-You can think of them as an extension of traits but with more flexibility.
+<b>YEP_AutoPassiveStates:</b> Passive states are states that are automatically active.
+You can think of
+them as an extension of traits but with more flexibility.
 They will always be there as long as the actor or enemy has auto passive state notetags.

-YEP_BaseTroopEvents: For all the eventers out there who love to customize their battles through custom event pages, you can now save yourself some time by drawing all the event pages from a base troop event to occur in every fight.
+<b>YEP_BaseTroopEvents:</b> For all the eventers out there who love to customize their battles through
+custom event pages, you can now save yourself some time by drawing all the event pages from a base troop event to occur in every fight.
 All of the events will be present in every single battle.

-YEP_BattleAICore: RPG Maker MV's default enemy AI is a bit lackluster even if you managed to have it based completely on the rates and switches.
+<b>YEP_BattleAICore:</b> RPG Maker MV's default enemy AI is a bit lackluster even if you managed to
+have it based completely on the rates and switches.
 There is no way to control the way the enemy chooses targets by default, nor are the conditions imposed by the default editor enough to satisfy the majority of checks.
 This